I’ll be real with you: the best part about traveling is, and always has been, the pictures.

 - There are bioluminescent dinoflagellates all throughout the ocean, however, it’s rare for them to be present in the water in concentrations high enough for them to be noticeable.

-What Is It Like to Swim in a Bio Bay?
+What Is It Like to Swim in The Glowing Waters Of a Bio Bay?

 I’m about to tell you something that might blow your mind: basically every single picture that you’ve seen of a bio bay is a lie — a dirty, bold-faced lie.

-If you run a quick Google image search “bio bay” you’ll be inundated with stunning images of neon blue waves lapping up on darkened beaches.
+If you run a quick Google image search “bio bay” you’ll be inundated with stunning images of glowing water and neon blue waves lapping up on darkened beaches.
 Like something Lisa Frank would come out with, if she were in a goth phase.
 Lies.
 All lies.

 The reality is that a bio bay is virtually impossible to photograph.
 This is because it isn’t the water that is lighting up, but rather the dinoflagellates in the water.
 These single-celled organisms light up when they’re disturbed for a brief instant and then go dark, making the overall effect impossible to capture on film.